rjdeloss/google-books-cli/README.md

 1. Clone this repository
 2. Navigate to the directory saved on your computer on your terminal.
-3. Run `npm install google-books` to install all of the project's dependencies.
+3. Execute `npm install` to install all of the project's dependencies.
+4. Run `npm run google-books`

 ### Uninstall CLI Application
-Once you're done using it and no longer would like app on your computer, simply run `sudo npm uninstall google-books` in teh file directory and the cli application will be uninstalled from your machine.
+Once you're done using it and no longer would like app on your computer, simply run `npm uninstall google-books` in teh file directory and the cli application will be uninstalled from your machine.

 ## `npm run google-books` CLI Commands